mnagdycnn/longer-permalinks/readme.txt

 == Frequently Asked Questions ==

 = What can I do with this plugin? =
-You can enjoy 3000 characters in your slugs (default is 200 characters).
+You can enjoy a lot more characters in your slugs without the default core limitation and have core compatibility at the same time.

 == Screenshots ==